michalmuzyka/Diamonds/README.md

 # Diamonds
-Game with Candy-crush style written in C++ and SFML.
+Game in Candy-crush style written in C++ and SFML.

 ![Image](thumbnail.gif)